data301-2020-winter2/course-project-group_1026/.ipynb_checkpoints/README-checkpoint.md

 ## Team Members

-- Ahad Hashemi: I am new to computer science and I hope to learn a lot about how to use and manipulate data
+- **Ahad Hashemi**: > I am new to computer science and I hope to learn a lot about how to use and manipulate data <
-- Aanchal Kuckian: I am a third year Data science major and I love working and analysing data.
-I am really excited to do this project.
+- **Aanchal Kuckian**: > I am a third year Data science major and I love working and analysing data.
+I am really excited to do this project. <
-- Person 3: one sentence about you!

 ## References

-##Data URL
+## Data URL
 https://www.kaggle.com/muonneutrino/us-census-demographic-data